Widow of slain Oregon standoff leader carries on his mission

 SALEM, Ore.
 (AP) — Leaders of an armed occupation of a federal wildlife refuge in rural Oregon were driving to a public meeting a year ago when police shot and killed one of them at a roadblock.

 Now, LaVoy Finicum’s widow and their children are planning to hold that meeting later this month in the same town, John Day.
-Speakers are slated talk about the Constitution, property rights and other issues.
+Speakers are slated to talk about the Constitution, property rights and other issues.

 “It is the anniversary of my husband’s death.
 We want to continue with his mission,” Jeanette Finicum told The Associated Press.
 “The people within counties and states should decide how to use those properties, not the federal government.”